Energy-Efficient Task Offloading and Resource Allocation for Multiple Access Mobile Edge Computing: Problem Formulation and Analysis

+Besides, $\omega_k$ is the weighting factor for $k$th MU, which reflects the urgency for energy saving, namely, the larger the $\omega_k$, the less the remaining energy.

-In Problem \ref{p:problem}, we aim at minimizing weighted sum of energy consumption for MUs subjects to (\ref{e:stTk})-(\ref{e:stlkn}), which reflects a tradeoff of energy consumption among MUs. (\ref{e:stTk}) reflects latency requirements of MUs; (\ref{e:stFk}) and (\ref{e:stFc}) represent the maximum computation capacity constraint for each MU and edge server, respectively; (\ref{e:stfc}) indicates that the assigned computation resource from edge server is non-negative; (\ref{e:sttau}) and (\ref{e:sttau2}) state that the allocated subchannel bandwidth to MUs can not exceed the total bandwidth of subchannel and its non-negative; (\ref{e:stRk}) and (\ref{e:stlkn}) stand for the total offloaded data constraint for $k$th MU and the non-negativity of the offloaded data in each subchannel.
+In Problem \ref{p:problem}, we aim at minimizing weighted sum of energy consumption for MUs subjects to constraitns (\ref{e:stTk})-(\ref{e:stlkn}), which reflects a tradeoff of energy consumption among MUs. (\ref{e:stTk}) reflects latency requirements of MUs; (\ref{e:stFk}) and (\ref{e:stFc}) represent the maximum computation capacity constraint for each MU and edge server, respectively; (\ref{e:stfc}) indicates that the assigned computation resource from edge server is non-negative; (\ref{e:stRk}) and (\ref{e:stlkn}) stand for the total offloaded data constraint for $k$th MU and the non-negativity of the offloaded data in each subchannel; (\ref{e:sttau}) and (\ref{e:sttau2}) state that the allocated subchannel bandwidth to MUs can not exceed the total bandwidth of subchannel and its non-negative.